Scholarship of Teaching and Learning

 Every day, Seneca faculty use cutting edge teaching methods to help their students build and practice foundational skills.
 A SoTL project can help you study an element of your classroom to understand how to improve your students’ learning and set them up for success in your course and beyond.
 Teaching and learning at Seneca will be strengthened by this opportunity to try new things and by sharing stories of innovation along the way!

-What's happening in SoTL
+What's Happening in SoTL

-Fall 2024 SoTL Community of Practice (CoP) Meetings have been set!
+SoTL Community of Practice (CoP) Meetings

 SoTL CoP meetings are a supportive and inclusive place for thinking about research in teaching and learning, and a way to become involved in the SoTL program.
-All are welcome!
+All are welcome.

 SoTL at Seneca Projects

-1. Beyond the concepts: What faculty need to feel ready to teach sustainability in the classroom – a collaborative inquiry project
+Beyond the concepts: What faculty need to feel ready to teach sustainability in the classroom – a collaborative inquiry project

 Primary investigator: Carmen Schlamb, PhD, Professor, School of English & Liberal Studies